Scroll

 —(adapted) Jean-Auguste-Dominique Ingres

-I begin each portrait by capturing dozens of reference photographs, which I then study until I have achieved a sculptor’s grasp of volume, proportion, and spatial presence.
-This sustained focus on physical form gradually yields to a deeper understanding of the character that animates appearance, transforming the act of looking into one of seeing.
+My portraits begin long before I pick up a pencil or paint brush—with conversation, observation, and taking dozens (and occasionally hundreds) of photographs.
+I study those images, while sketching their face, eyes, hands, until I've attained a sculptor’s grasp of volume, proportion, and spatial presence.
+This sustained focus on physical form gradually yields to a deeper understanding of the character that animates appearance.
+I try to really look at the subject and (if I am very lucky) to actually see them.
 I then have the privilege of expressing my insights in the language of graphite, watercolor, or oil paint.

 A picture is nothing but a bridge between the soul of the artist and that of the spectator